 To meet the general entry requirements, you must have been awarded an upper secondary school/high school education (post-16) which qualifies you for higher education in your country.

 You can find out what qualifications from your country of study meet the general requirements on the country specific pages on universityadmissions.se.

 The specific entry requirements for the Bachelor's Programme in Biomedicine are courses equivalent to the Swedish upper secondary level courses Biology 2, Chemistry 2, Mathematics 4, or the equivalent courses.

 Your upper secondary school courses will be assessed by University Admissions once you have submitted a complete application.

 University Admissions primarily uses country handbooks developed by the Swedish Council for Higher Education in the assessment of foreign upper secondary school courses and grades.

 KI is not involved in the assessment of your upper secondary school credentials.
 If you have any questions on how your credentials will be assessed please contact University Admissions.

+The English language requirement is a level of English equivalent to the Swedish upper secondary school course English 6.
 There are three ways of proving your English language proficiency:

 - Certain upper secondary school studies